wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-ios-download-service-locally.md

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click your new Mobile Service or its cloud icon tab to go to the overview page.
+1. In the [Azure classic portal](https://manage.windowsazure.cn/), click your new Mobile Service or its cloud icon tab to go to the overview page.

     ![](./media/mobile-services-ios-download-service-locally/mobile-portal-quickstart-ios.png)